 Penalties include disqualification from all examinations for up to five years.
-See the JCQ “Notice to Candidates”.
+See the JCQ “Warning to Candidates”.

 - If you have an examination clash involving different subjects, arrangements, which will usually involve doing one exam later in the day, will be discussed with you.
 Ensure the Exams Officer knows of the clash.

 - All information on a CLASH LETTER overrides all other instructions.

 - If you have a clash involving two or three examinations in the same subject, you will sit your papers one after the other as long as the total published examination time does not exceed three hours.
 No break will be allowed in between the papers, unless to use the toilet.
 If the total time does exceed three hours, the papers will be split between the morning and afternoon session.
 If you are in this position, you will have to go into quarantine between the two sessions and will, therefore, need to bring a packed lunch and a drink with you.

 - For A Level 6 hours is the maximum amount of total exam time that the exam boards recommend you sit in one day, and for GCSE the total is 5 ½ hours.
 If you have multiple clashes where the combined total is more than these hours then you will require overnight supervision.
 If this applies, it will be discussed with you.